Remi05/uial/README.md

 ## Core Concepts

-For more information on the core concepts of UIAL, refer to the [Concepts Guide](Concepts.md).
+For more information on the core concepts of UIAL, refer to the [Concepts wiki page](https://github.com/Remi05/uial/wiki/Concepts).

 ## Language Syntax

-For more information on the syntax of UIAL, refer to the [Syntax Guide](https://github.com/Remi05/uial/wiki/Syntax).
+For more information on the syntax of UIAL, refer to the [Syntax wiki page](https://github.com/Remi05/uial/wiki/Syntax).